-The CCE training classes usually run for 5 days in the classroom (or 40 hours of online or self-paced materials).
-Instructor-led versions generally cost $2,500 to $3,500 in North America, and are highly regarded.
+Formal training is optional but highly recommended.
+The CCE BootCamp training course runs for 5 days in the classroom (or 40 hours of online or self-paced materials).
+Several authorized training organizations offer the course, which costs $2,995; law enforcement, government, military and educators may receive a $200 discount.
 Online or self-paced versions may be somewhat less expensive but don't always deliver direct instructor contact.

-Average score of 80% for both exams is required to earn the CCE
+Note: An average score of 80 percent for both exams is required to earn the CCE.